 The Company calculates its Solvency Capital Requirement (SCR) in line with the standard formula set by the European Insurance and Occupational Pensions Authority (EIOPA).
-The ratio of the Company's available capital to its regulatory SCR was 138.2% at 31 December 2016.
-In December 2016 there was a capital injection of £169m into the Group.
-Capital resources were in excess of the regulatory minimum both before and after this capital injection.
+The ratio of the Company's available capital to its regulatory SCR was 145.0% at 31 December 2017.